+JP1232 Jazz Combos

-JP1231-1232, JP1241-1242 Jazz Combos 2 hrs weekly
+2 hrs weekly

-Provides the experience of playing jazz in small groups from Dixieland through contemporary styles.
+Provides the experience of playing jazz in small groups from traditional New Orleans brass band music to advanced contemporary styles.
 Variable instrumentation.
 One concert is given in school each semester and outside appearances are made.
 Entrance based on special departmental audition.